PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 the pre-extraction baseline, and the sequential accuracy gate passes with maximum absolute error `4.470348358154297e-07` and zero process SWAP.

+The formerly adjacent raw direct/direct-only helper has been removed.
+It was not a second semantic owner: the compatibility helper above has always accepted the same direct/direct producer and suffix contracts before it, in addition to its Mul-constant family.
+Production-boundary instrumentation confirmed zero residual rewrites in all three ordered invocations for IAT-LLIE, five short zero-SWAP representatives, and LINEA.
+A topology scan of the fixed 49-model Tier 0-4 measured-quick set found no other candidate model.
+Removing the unreachable helper deletes 290 lines and avoids three repeated producer/consumer-map builds plus full Add scans per conversion.
+Architecture tests now forbid reintroducing either its private definition or call while the single ordered indexed/compatibility owner retains all fixtures and artifact behavior.

 ## Managed-corpus SWAP exclusion policy

 Managed corpus validation remains strictly sequential.
 While each converter